 Following the war, Shiny-Brite introduced a line of ornaments with a newly designed metal hook that provided the user with two lengths of hanger.
 The long hook traveled through the center of the ornament and exited the bottom, where it attached to the foot of the ornament.
 This provided the "short" hanger.
 Unlatched from the bottom, the entire length of the hook was available, allowing the ornament to dangle at a greater distance from the tree limb to which it was attached.
 This arrangement was designed to allow the ornament to fill sparsely limbed areas of a natural tree.

-The increasing popularity of the aluminum artificial Christmas tree, first manufactured in 1958, made this device far less attractive to the consumer, as an artificial tree had no gaps to be filled.
+artificial Christmas tree, first manufactured in 1958, made this device far less attractive to the consumer, as an artificial tree had no gaps to be filled.
 The added expense of the lengthy hanging wire coupled with the diminishing need caused this feature to be discontinued in 1960.

 The demand for glass ornaments waned as plastic ornaments became more popular, ultimately bringing the Shiny-Brite company to close its doors in 1962.